-I was born January 1, 2007 to parents Sherry and Thomas at a facility in Texas.
+I was born on January 1, 2007, to parents Sherry and Thomas at a facility in Texas.
 Sherry was an attentive mother and nurturing to me.
 Sadly, she became very ill shortly after I was born and passed away, leaving me an orphan.
 Another young chimp born at the facility, Dylan, found himself in a similar situation.
-Save the Chimps was contacted to assist and soon both of us moved to Save the Chimps former site in New Mexico where we were cared for around the clock by a staff member with extensive experience raising infant chimpanzees.
+Save the Chimps was contacted to assist, and soon both of us moved to Save the Chimps’ former site in New Mexico, where we were cared for around the clock by a staff member with extensive experience raising infant chimpanzees.

-A year later we were ready to transition to a chimpanzee family.
+A year later, we were ready to transition to a chimpanzee family.
 We met Roxy, a sweet old lady who immediately embraced the role of mother to us.
-Our little family was rounded out by Janice, a young girl who enthusiastically took on the role of big sister and Abdul, an older male who kept us in line.
-Our little family migrated to Florida in June 2010 where we began introductions into a larger chimpanzee group.
+Our little family was rounded out by Janice, a young girl who enthusiastically took on the role of big sister, and Abdul, an older male who kept us in line.
+Our little family migrated to Florida in June 2010, where we began introductions to a larger chimpanzee group.
 I was especially close to Roxy, who sadly passed away in 2013.
 We met Tammy, a quirky chimp who fell in love with us.
-My relationship with Tammy continues many years later and it’s not uncommon for the two of us to be so busy playing, we don’t notice it’s time for meals until the last minute.
+My relationship with Tammy continues many years later, and it’s not uncommon for the two of us to be so busy playing we don’t notice it’s time for meals until the last minute.

 - Did I mention toys?